 COLLEGE OF COMPUTER, MATHEMATICAL, AND NATURAL SCIENCES

 UNDERGRADUATE MAJORS

 CMNS MAJORS

 Astronomy

 Atmospheric and Oceanic Science

 Biological Sciences

 Chemistry & Biochemistry

 Computer Science

 Environmental Science and Policy

 Geology

 Immersive Media Design

 Mathematics

 Neuroscience

 Physics

 cmns.umd.edu

-If you have questions about the admissions process, please contact Eden Hurley, Program Manager of Undergraduate Admissions Counseling and Recruitment, at egarosi@umd.edu, or go to: cmns.umd.edu/undergraduate/future-students/visit to check out our visit options.
+If you have questions about the admissions process, please email Eden Hurley at egarosi@umd.edu or go to cmns.umd.edu/undergraduate/future-students/visit to check out our visit options.

 The College of Computer, Mathematical, and Natural Sciences offers rich and diverse undergraduate majors that prepare the next generation of problem solvers to tackle increasingly complex challenges across the full range of science.
 Our curricula provide rigorous course work and hands-on learning through laboratory experiences.

 Our students have a wealth of opportunities in faculty research laboratories on campus, or with the wide range of federal laboratories, research institutes, and private companies in the Baltimore-Washington corridor.
 Our outstanding students graduate well-prepared to enter top graduate programs across the country, professional schools in the health sciences, or employment in federal agencies or the private sector.